vcgalpin/tempdb_simple_web_docker/README.md

 The container includes the Links web app, the application code cloned from GitHub at build time and PostgreSQL.

-The container will provide a link to the app at <http://localhost:8080>
+The container provides a link to the app at <http://localhost:8080>

 There are two different ways to run this container from an image.
 1. **Build the image** yourself on your own computer using the Dockerfile,